Article Categories

 Argument of an Exception in Python

-This variable receives the value of the exception mostly containing the cause of the exception.
+This variable receives the value of the exception, mostly containing the cause of the exception.
 The variable can receive a single value or multiple values in the form of a tuple.
 This tuple usually contains the error string, the error number, and an error location.

 Example

-# Define a function here.
+# Define a function to convert temperature

 def temp_convert(var):